 1. Landlord Entry

-Texas landlords are required to provide their tenants with proper notice prior to entry.
-The law, however, doesn’t specify exactly how much notice they should serve.
+Landlords are required to provide their tenants with proper notice prior to entry.
+The Texas landlord-tenant law, however, doesn’t specify exactly how much notice they should serve.
 Nonetheless, most landlords serve their tenants a notice of at least 24 hours prior to entry.

 It’s also equally important that the timing be reasonable.
 Try not to disturb your tenant during very early or late hours when they may be sleeping or out.